-His passion for the security industry and demand for delivery of highest standards saw him join Mobius International Ltd as Director of Operations & Training.
+His passion for the security industry and demand for delivery of highest standards saw him co-founder Mobius International Ltd as Director of Operations & Training.
 He brings his specialist expertise; ethos and experience, ensuring Mobius specialist training courses are led, managed and conducted by subject matter experts delivering a standard rarely experienced in the commercial sector.

-Former Parachute Regiment and Royal Military Police Close Protection Unit, author of the industry’s international best seller: ‘Close Protection – A Closer Observation of the Protection Equation’, and Patron of the International Defence and Security Consultants Association, Aitch has over twenty five years extensive experience in military, government and private close protection, surveillance and security operations.
+Former Parachute Regiment and Royal Military Police Close Protection Unit, author of the industry’s international best seller: ‘Close Protection – A Closer Observation of the Protection Equation’, and Patron of the International Defence and Security Consultants Association, Aitch has thirty years extensive experience in military, government and private close protection, surveillance and security operations.
 He is an acknowledged Subject Matter Expert (SME) having held high-risk appointments worldwide, planning and leading numerous operations in over fifty countries across six continents.

 Aitch’s demand for highest standards, both operationally and in training has seen him twice sit on the National Security Skills Advisory Panel for security training, providing advice and guidance in reviewing the United Kingdom’s National Occupational Standards for Close Protection.

-He has been interviewed several times live on Sky News and LBC Radio, CBS News, The Guardian, Associated Press, Seattle Times, NY Daily News, NZ Herald, Boston Globe, El Pais, Inquirer, Leader Post, Press Reader, St Louis Post Despatch and The Blaze regarding security incidents concerning the UK Prime Minister and performance accuracy to the provision of Close Protection and as a Bodyguard by actors.
+He has been interviewed several times live on Sky News and LBC Radio, Radio 5 Live, CBS News, The Guardian, Associated Press, Seattle Times, NY Daily News, NZ Herald, Boston Globe, El Pais, Inquirer, Leader Post, Press Reader, St Louis Post Despatch and The Blaze regarding security incidents concerning the UK Prime Minister and performance accuracy to the provision of Close Protection and as a Bodyguard by actors.

 Richard Aitch has personally provided Close Protection, Protective Surveillance and Covert Protection to British Ambassadors and UK Special Envoys for and on behalf of the British Government’s Foreign and Commonwealth Office, senior military command staff, several members of the British and Saudi Royal families, Members of Parliament, A-list celebrities, influential world business leaders and UHNWI’s.
 He received a commendation for outstanding service as Close Protection Team Leader and Personal Protection Officer to the former Deputy Supreme Allied Commander of Europe, General Sir Rupert Smith KCB DSO OBE QGM.